 Switch Transformers are cheaper and faster to train.
 They are also more accurate.
-At present, June 2023, there are only research instances of Switch Transformers- they have not yet been employed commercially.
+As of June 2023, there seem to be only research instances of Switch Transformers.
+It is Google and Google Labs that have the Switch Transformers.
+It is unclear whether any have been employed commercially.